David McKinley: 2022

 As a result of the 2020 United States Census and the 2020 redistricting cycle, the West Virginia legislature divided the state into northern and southern districts.
 Since statehood, the 1st district had always been the state's northernmost district, but the legislature ended this practice.
 The Charleston-based 2nd district was eliminated, and its easternmost counties were merged with the bulk of the old 1st district to form the new 2nd district.
 This resulted in McKinley and the old 2nd district's incumbent, fellow Republican Alex Mooney, being together in the new 2nd district, and both incumbents declared their intention to run in the district.

 In a race that received nationwide attention, Mooney handily defeated McKinley in the Republican primary on May 10 even though the new district was geographically and demographically more McKinley's district.
-Donald Trump endorsed Mooney before the election, and McKinley, who has been ranked as one of the most bipartisan members of Congress, was criticized for holding moderate views.
+Donald Trump endorsed Mooney before the election, and McKinley, who was ranked as one of the most bipartisan members of Congress, was criticized for holding moderate views.

 Tenure

-McKinley has broken ranks with the Republican majority several times in his tenure in Congress.
+McKinley broke ranks with the Republican majority several times in his tenure in Congress.
 In April 2011, he was one of only four Republican members of Congress to vote against the Republican budget proposal of 2012.

 McKinley was ranked the 22nd most bipartisan member of the House during the 114th United States Congress (and the most bipartisan House member from West Virginia) by the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy, which ranks members of Congress by their degree of bipartisanship (by measuring how often each member's bills attract co-sponsors from the opposite party and each member co-sponsors bills by members of the opposite party).